 In 2002, as an initial step towards meeting one of the goals of the CDC HIV Prevention Strategic Plan, CDC awarded supplemental funds to state and local health departments to develop and implement the National HIV Behavioral Surveillance System (NHBS).
 The goal was to strengthen the national capacity to monitor the HIV epidemic to better direct and evaluate prevention efforts, which has been further highlighted in the 2015 National HIV/AIDS Strategy for the United States1.
 As a result, NHBS was established to monitor HIV-associated selected behaviors that put people at risk for HIV.
-NHBS targets three high-risk populations for HIV: men who have sex with men (MSM), people who inject drugs (PWID) - defined by CDC as the injection drug use or IDU cycle (PWID/IDU), and heterosexuals at increased risk of HIV (HET).
+NHBS targets three high-risk populations for HIV: men who have sex with men, known as the MSM cycle; people who inject drugs (PWID), known as the people with injection drug use or IDU cycle; and heterosexuals at increased risk of HIV, known as the HET cycle.
 NHBS project sites are comprised of state and local health departments in areas with the highest HIV prevalence2.
 Houston has been one of the NHBS participating sites since the project's inception in 2003.
 As of 2018, 22 jurisdictions with high HIV prevalence are funded to conduct NHBS.